lrusso/tinyDOC/README.md

 ```
 lorem ipsum (5+4-3)*2/1 lorem ipsum
 ```
-Highlight (5+4-3)*2/1, then click in the Calc Button, and the selected text will be replaced with the result.
+Select (5+4-3)*2/1, then click in the Calc Button, and the selected text will be replaced with the result.

 ```
 lorem ipsum 12 lorem ipsum